Stadion Miejski (Białystok)

 The stadium recently underwent major redevelopment, completed at the end of 2014, it now contains 22,432 seats.

 Full cost of the redevelopment is not clear as the city had to terminate contract with one contractor, Polish-French Eiffage Mitex consortium.
 Both parties agreed on PLN 168 million (US$60 million) in 2010, but finances are not settled.
 In 2012 construction was taken over by new contractors, Spanish-Polish consortium of OHL and Hydrobudowa agreed to finish all remaining work at a cost of PLN 254 million (US$75 million).

+From 19 September 2024, the stadium is called Chorten Arena for sponsorship reasons.

 History

 The stadium was put into operation in 1971, it was named the guards stadium or Hetman Białystok stadium.
 Initially, the stadium contained 15,000 seats.
 After two years of modernizing the bleachers the capacity contained approximately 30,000 seats.
 In the late '80s when Jagiellonia, for the first time in history entered the first league, the stadium was filled with 20–30,000 people per game.
 In the '90s the stadium fell to disrepair as the team fell back to the second, third and fourth leagues.
 The situation changed at the beginning of the 21st century with the improvement of the sporting and financial condition of Jagiellonia.
 In 2005, with the money received from promotions the stadium was upgraded with 6,000 new chairs.

 In 2006 the stadium was taken over by the city of Białystok and renamed to Stadion Miejski.
 This opened doors to further modernization of the stadium and it started with the allocation of 5 million złoty (US$1.3 million) for its expansion.
 The first completed investment was the heated pitch which was finished in March 2007.
 The cost of the new pitch was 3 mln 900 thousand złoty (US$1.05 million).
 The heated pitch now made it possible to stage matches regardless of the weather.
 In July 2007 there was a newly renovated locker room along with a new modern conference room.